-Keshia Knight Has Given Birth To Baby Girl, Ella Grace
+Keshia Knight Has Given Birth To Baby Girl Ella Grace

 “I knew Ella was going to be my first baby girl’s first name.
 Then in the midst of all of this is when she’s earned her middle name, Grace,” Keshia said.
 “When I tell you through all of this the grace of God has so been with us and has covered us and protected us — she’s been my saving grace to get through it.”

-Now that Keshia Knight Pulliam has given birth, and has finally met little bundle who has been growing in her stomach for nine months, she has a lot to look forward to.
+Now that Keshia Knight Pulliam has given birth and has finally met her little bundle who has been growing in her stomach for nine months, she has a lot to look forward to.

 The last year has been especially trying for Keshia Knight Pulliam, who is currently engaged in a nasty divorce with her husband, Ed Hartwell.
 Keshia and Ed got married in January of 2016.
 By July of that same year, Ed Hartwell had filed for divorce, just days after Keshia announced her pregnancy to the world.

-To add insult to injury, not only did Hartwell file while she was pregnant, but he accused Keshia of having been unfaithful, during their 8-month long marriage, according to TMZ.
+To add insult to injury, not only did Hartwell file while she was pregnant, but he accused Keshia of having been unfaithful during their eight-month-long marriage, according to TMZ.

-Keshia, however, claimed that she had been faithful during the duration of their marriage, and they he Ed had no reason to be suspicious.
+Keshia, however, claimed that she had been faithful during the duration of their marriage and that Ed had no reason to be suspicious.

 In July, a source for Hartwell told the YBF, “Right now, the only thing I want is a paternity test for the baby.”

-This prompted a nasty back and forth between the former lovers, that has included that has included not only accusations of infidelity, claims of emotional abuse and battles over finances has only died down as of late.
+This prompted a nasty back and forth between the former couple that included accusations of infidelity, claims of emotional abuse, and battles over finances that have only died down as of late.
 It would seem that Keshia and Ed are trying to put their differences aside, for the sake of their daughter, though only time will tell.

-In the meantime, Keshia has wasted no time in showing off her newborn to the world, since giving birth.
+In the meantime, Keshia has wasted no time in showing off her newborn to the world since giving birth.

-Keshia Knight Pulliam posted the first ever photo of Ella, via Instagram.
+Keshia Knight Pulliam posted the first ever photo of Ella via Instagram.
 The photo was captioned, “Ella Grace has arrived!!!!”

 Ella Grace has arrived!!!????: @mrpulliam